A dedicated career mobility program offers a bevy of benefits for businesses. Notably, it:

 How to create an effective career mobility program that helps you attract and retain top talent

 As with any large-scale initiatives that affect your company, your org’s career mobility strategy starts with your leadership team.
 They must liaise with HR on your mobility program with the end goal ultimately being greater employee retention and less worker churn.

-- Where you and your TA team come into play is months later.
+Where you and your talent team come into play is months later.

 Once said mobility initiative is well underway — and, presumably, has helped you keep top performers by aiding their transfer to new positions or simply promoting them to desired roles — you can use that info to attract passive and active talent in the marketplace.